learn-co-curriculum/java-mod-3-tdd-lab/README.md

 ```

 When you execute this test, it will fail since, again, the code currently does
 not handle this.
-Let's refactor it some more!
+Again, we will temporarily add the `@Disabled` annotation to
+the test method, and then we'll do some more refactoring!

 ```java
 public String[] fizzBuzzArray(int number) {